Contextflo Blog

 Stop building one-off comparison decks.
 Sync market data from Sensor Tower, S&P, and Crunchbase into one place and ask Claude about any company.

-Your investment team spends hours every week pulling data from Crunchbase, S&P, app store rankings, and platform analytics, just to evaluate whether a company is worth a second look.
+Your investment team spends hours a week pulling from Crunchbase, S&P, app store rankings and platform analytics just to decide whether a company deserves a second look.
 The data exists.
-It's just scattered across a dozen external sources with no unified way to query it.
+It is scattered across a dozen external sources with no way to ask one question of all of them.

 PE fund external data sources connected to Claude